loopandlearn/news/docs/edition/2026-09-09.md

 - - -

-## Libre 3+ Open Beta
+## Libre 3 and 3 Plus Open Beta

 > NOTE: “Beta” means this feature is being tested and is for experienced loopers only

-The Libre 3+ sensor is used directly inside the Loop and Trio apps — you won't use the official Libre app at all.
+The Libre 3 and 3 Plus sensor is started directly inside the Loop and Trio apps — you won't use the official Libre app at all.
+You cannot transition from the official app to the OS-AID at this time.

 * Unlike Libre 2 and 1 sensors, you must pair with the OS-AID app

 * For Loop, use `next-dev` branch
-	* This is for experienced Libre 3/3+ Loopers who can commit to rebuilding frequently (maybe weekly) and follow along and report issues on [zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Libre.203/with/622599658)
+	* This is for experienced Libre 3/3 and 3 Plus Loopers who can commit to rebuilding frequently (maybe weekly) and follow along and report issues on [zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Libre.203/with/622599658)
 * For Trio, the open beta for Libre 3 / 3 Plus has been added to the dev branch.
 	* Only one reading is forwarded to Trio every 5 minutes at this time, but 1-min readings are still viewable in the Libre driver in real-time.
 	* Support for forwarding all of the 1-min readings in Trio is still being worked on, so keep an eye out for a PR for that in the future.